-- Collaborative and multi-disciplinary - Background for example in cell and molecular biology, pathology, tissue biomechanics, tissue engineering and regenerative medicine. - The candidate must have a strong interest in Clinical Regenerative Medicine. - Must be able to show technical skills eg. synchrotron SAXS, IMF confocal microscopy, SHG and multiphoton imaging, RT-qPCR.
+- Collaborative and multi-disciplinary - Background for example in cell/molecular biology, biomechanics, tissue engineering and regenerative medicine. - The candidate must have a strong interest in Clinical Regenerative Medicine and Engineering Better Medicines for Healthcare - Must be able to demonstrate development of techniques in for example synchrotron SAXS, IMF confocal microscopy, SHG and multiphoton imaging or RT-qPCR.